hds-sandbox/RDM_biodata_course/develop/01_RDM_intro.md

     1. Learn the basics about what is Research Data Management
     2. Learn why good RDM are important

-The University of Copenhagen (UCPH) defines Research Data Management (RDM) as a "collective term for the planning, collection, storage, sharing and preservation of research data"[@UCPH_guidelines].
+The University of Copenhagen (UCPH) defines Research Data Management (RDM) as a "*collective term for the planning, collection, storage, sharing and preservation of research data*"[@UCPH_guidelines].

-RDM is of paramount importance in modern scientific investigations due to the exponential growth of data in various disciplines, particularly in fields like genomics, climate research, and social sciences.
-Effectively managing research data offers several key benefits:
+Proper RDM practices have great importance in modern scientific research due to the exponential growth of data in various disciplines, particularly in fields like genomics, climate research, and social sciences.
+Effectively managing research data offers many benefits!
+For example:

-- First, it enhances the reliability and credibility of research findings by providing a transparent and structured approach to data collection, organization, and analysis.
+1. It enhances the reliability and credibility of research findings by providing a transparent and structured approach to data collection, organization, and analysis.
-- Second, RDM promotes data discoverability, allowing researchers to locate and utilize existing data for new investigations, thus maximizing the value of research efforts.
+2. RDM promotes data discoverability, allowing researchers to find and use existing data for new investigations, thus maximizing the value of the research.
-- Third, proper data management facilitates collaboration and knowledge sharing within the scientific community, accelerating the pace of discoveries and advancements.
+3. Proper data management facilitates collaboration and knowledge sharing within the scientific community, accelerating the pace of discoveries and advancements.
-- Finally, RDM ensures compliance with ethical and legal requirements, safeguarding sensitive data and promoting responsible data use.
+4. RDM ensures compliance with ethical and legal requirements, safeguarding sensitive data and promoting responsible data use.

 By adopting robust RDM practices, researchers can optimize their workflow, increase research impact, and contribute to the overall progress of science.
+In the next sections, we will dive deeper into the meaning of RDM and its benefits.

 ## What is Research Data Management